tanqinyong/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+Appointments work similarly (i.e. typing `ap/` with no appointments after it clears all appointments)
+* You can remove fields (except for name) by typing the tag for the relevant field and leaving it blank

 Examples:
 *  `edit 1 p/91234567 e/jj@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `jj@example.com` respectively.
 *  `edit 2 n/Monica Chng t/` Edits the name of the 2nd person to be `Monica Chng` and clears all existing tags.
+*  `edit 3 n/Bobby Brown p/` Edits the name of the 3rd person to be `Bobby Brown` and removes the `phone` field

 ### Edits a note to a person : `note`